developer-portal/content/tools/vagrant/vagrant-docker.md

 $ newgrp docker
 ```

-Above commands will create the group `vagrant` and add current user to this group.
+Above commands will create the group `docker` and add current user to this group.
 This user
 also need to have administrator privileges.

 Note: This has security implications, read about this in the [official docs](https://docs.docker.com/articles/security/#docker-daemon-attack-surface).